-One of the most common pains that we all have experienced is a toothache and as you know it can be painful and frustrating, especially at nights.
-Before going to a dentist you can use the salt and water solution and a cold compress.
+That frustrating, painful annoyance that occurs during the night.
+Toothache.
+Nearly everyone has experienced it, here’s a few ways to relieve it, and information about toothaches..
+A quick tip is to use, use the salt and water solution and a cold compress.
 It is recommended to dissolve half of a teaspoon of salt in a cup of water and gargle with the solution, then spit it out.
 Salt-water is a disinfectant and it can help to relieve pain temporarily.

 Toothache Pain Relief in Children

-Toothache in children is mostly due to an injury to the tooth.
-The most common damage to the tooth is tooth decay, which is usually due to a lack of dental hygiene.
-Sugar and starch are the food products that can cause the bacteria inside the mouth to damage the teeth.
+Toothache in children is commonly due to an injury to the physical tooth.
+The most common damage to the tooth is tooth decay, which is due from a lack of dental hygiene.
+Sugar and starch are the food products that may cause the bacteria inside the mouth to damage the teeth.
 The bacteria inside the mouth feed on sugar and starch and they produce a type of acid that can result in tooth decay.
 Therefore, brushing the teeth is necessary after every meal.
 Children are more at risk of dental infections than adults.
 To relieve toothache pain in children the dental hygiene must be observed and you must pay a visit to a dentist every six months.

 Reasons for Toothaches